CharlotteWaterhouse/CharlotteWaterhouse/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Software Development and Quality Engineering
-- Data Engineering and Data Warehousing
+- Data Engineering
 - Machine Learning
 - Human-Computer Interaction
-- Software Development and Quality Engineering

 # Education to show in About widget
 education: